 This is if you are painting.
 Make sure that you check that you have the appropriate acrylic paint to use with your wood, glass, ceramic, or whatever the ornament is made of.

-Glass in particular requires a special paint, so I like to use FolkArt Multi Surface paint for every ornament just so it’s more durable and I know it’s going to work.
+Glass ornaments in particular require a special paint, so I like to use FolkArt Multi Surface paint for every ornament just so it’s more durable and I know it’s going to work.
 Brush a few coats of paint on your surface and let completely dry before decoupaging.

 3. Decide on a theme.